Julius Dorpmüller: Nazi career

 After the Nazi seizure of power Dorpmüller replaced nearly all "non-Aryan" workers with Nazis.
 Dorpmüller became Reich Transport Minister on 2 February 1937 after the resignation of his predecessor Paul Freiherr von Eltz-Rübenach.
 In April 1938, when a Berlin train stopped in Passau, Dorpmüller was ceremonially welcomed and escorted to the Danube, where he continued his trip to Linz and Vienna on board the Austrian Wotan.

 On 11 July 1939 the "law concerning the Deutsche Reichsbahn" (German Reich Railway) was issued and Dorpmüller was confirmed as transport minister and also General Manager of the Deutsche Reichsbahn.

 According to Albert Speer, Dorpmüller confessed that "The Reichsbahn has so few cars and locomotives available for the German area that it can no longer assume responsibility for meeting the most urgent transportation needs."
-Speer then convinced Hitler to name Albert Ganzenmüller state secretary under Dorpmüller.
+Speer then convinced Hitler to name Albert Ganzenmüller as State Secretary in place of Dorpmüller's long-time deputy, Wilhelm Kleinmann.
 Though he had entered the cabinet with no party affiliation, Dorpmüller was awarded the Golden Party Badge on 7 December 1940 and joined the Nazi Party on 1 February 1941 (membership number 7,883,826).
-Dorpmüller stayed in office under the brief Goebbels cabinet and on the formation of the Flensburg Government on 5 May 1945, he was named Minister for Transport, Communications and Posts.
+Dorpmüller was not mentioned in Hitler's will and was therefore not in the Goebbels cabinet.
+But was in the Flensburg Government as he was named Minister for Transport, Communications and Posts.